For millions of fans around the world, the word FIFA is not synonymous with football’s governing body.

-However, EA Sports made it abundantly clear they weren’t prepared to share their name in the video game market.
+However, EA Sports made it abundantly clear they weren’t prepared to share the name they’ve helped build in the video game market.

 Peter Moore, a former head of EA’s sports division, told The New York Times: “I’m going to say, ‘Wait a second: We have literally spent hundreds of millions of dollars building this and you’re telling me that Epic Games can come in and get a license to the name that we have built and that we have put front and (centre) and that has become synonymous with games?’”